rendora/rendora/README.md

 ### What is the difference between Rendora and Puppeteer?

-[Puppeteer](https://github.com/GoogleChrome/puppeteer) is a great Node.js library which provides a generic high-level API to control Chrome.
+[Puppeteer](https://github.com/GoogleChrome/puppeteer) is a great Node.js library which provides a generic high-level API to control headless Chrome.
 On the other hand, Rendora is a dynamic renderer that acts as a reverse HTTP proxy placed in front of your backend server to provide server-side rendering mainly to web crawlers in order to effortlessly improve SEO.

 ### What is the difference between Rendora and Rendertron?